aimundo/GAMs-biomedical-research/README.md

 # Instructions

 All the required libraries to run the code can be found in `Main_manuscript.Rmd` (which calls all the files in `sections` to generate the main manuscript).
-Although individual code chunks can be run, it is advised first generate a document by knitting `Main_manuscript.Rmd`.
-If individual chunks of code want to be examined, it is best to open the `.Rmd` file of interest from `sections`, and see the code structure in relation to the different functions and code found in `scripts` (see below).
+Although individual code chunks can be run, it is advised to first generate a document by knitting `Main_manuscript.Rmd`.
+If individual chunks of code want to be examined, it is best to open the `.Rmd` file of interest from `sections`, and see the code structure to the different functions and code found in `scripts` (see below).

 The different manuscript sections can be found in the `sections` directory, which contains: